akhil4898/calculator/README.md

 Then, The next program is Sum of first (N) natural number.
 And (N) is enter by the user in *`finaltest.c`*

+Then, The next program is basically on the command line argument to find the length of the strings that is entered by the user on command line. *`cmdline.c`*